 Certainly, technology plays an important role.
 But HIPAA compliance depends on much more than the right security tools, or even obtaining a certification.

 So what’s really needed for HIPAA compliance?
-Does getting a certification guarantee adherance to HIPAA requirements?
+Does getting a certification guarantee adherence to HIPAA requirements?
 As with most questions, it helps to start by clarifying the relevant terms.
 Here’s the important distinction between compliance and certification:

 - HIPAA Compliance refers to adhering to the rules and requirements set forth by the Department of Health and Human Services (DHHS) policies and guidelines.

 - HIPAA Certification is the process to obtain or be awarded a document or designation to attest that a person has completed an educational course.

 Note that these statuses cannot be used interchangeably; they each have their own separate purposes.
 For example, employees and businesses can become “certified,” but individual employees cannot be labeled “compliant.”
 The difference is that “certification” is obtained by a person or company, whereas “compliance” must be continually maintained by an organization.